AxolStudio/STLGameDevSite/content/news/2024-10-29-new-site-new-leadership.md

 - **Other events and game jams**
   : Although we are focused on ensuring GGJ and the Holiday Party will happen, we absolutely want to have more events throughout the year!
 We hope to have more game jams, educational talks/events, and quarterly demo opportunities; but these are all still in the early planning stages.
 Expect more information early next year if not sooner!

+## Who's in charge?

+Currently we have 5 members of the administrative team:

+- Wes Ehrlichman &mdash; <i class="i fa-brands fa-discord"></i> SuperWes, <i class="fa-brands fa-xbox"></i> SuperWes, <i class="fa-brands fa-playstation"></i> SuperWes, [<i class="fa-brands fa-x-twitter"></i> wesleyte](https://www.x.com/wesleyte)
+  : Wes, or [SuperWes](https://www.superwes.com/), has been a consistent presence in leadership of the community since the meetup began in 2010.
+He has a passion for collaborative problem solving through software.
+Wes has worked at Riot Games, BradyGames, The Gamer's Quarter, Pelaaja, and countless video game stores.
+He currently manages a mobile development team at World Wide Technology and spends most of his game development time [designing board games](https://midnightlaunchgames.com/).

+- Dan Eichling &mdash; <i class="i fa-brands fa-discord"></i> kinglord, [<i class="fa-sharp-duotone fa-solid fa-mailbox"></i> dan@callsigngames](mailto:dan@callsigngames.com)
+  : Dan is a game industry veteran, agile enthusiast and AI harbinger.
+An OG community member and speaker that has his 2009 GGJ pin somewhere.
+Still enjoys making and playing games of all shapes and flavors, except eggplant.

+- Tim I Hely &mdash; <i class="i fa-brands fa-discord"></i> seifertim, [<i class="i fa-brands fa-itch-io"></i> seifertim](https://seifertim.itch.io/), [<i class="i fa-brands fa-itch-io"></i> axolstudio](https://axolstudio.itch.io/)
+  : Tim has been a member of the St. Louis Game Development community since his first Game Jam in April 2014.
+He is the Founder of [Axol Studio](https://axolstudio.com) game company.

+- TimConceivable &mdash; <i class="i fa-brands fa-discord"></i> timconceivable, [<i class="i fa-brands fa-itch-io"></i> timconceivable](https://timconceivable.itch.io/)
+  : TimConceivable! is a 2D artist, game developer, and musical dabbler.
+He has been an active member of the community since 2010 when he started his game dev journey.
+In the following years he has participated in over 40 game jams and *completed* zero games.
+He was also a Co-op board member from 2018 to 2019.

+- Chris Taylor &mdash; <i class="i fa-brands fa-discord"></i> shredder2500, [<i class="i fa-brands fa-itch-io"></i> shredderct](https://shredderct.itch.io/)
+  : Chris loves to test his coding skills.
+He thrives on challenges like building a game engine from scratch and contributing to 4 different games during a single game jam.
+He has been an active member of the community since 2014.

 ## How can *YOU* help?

 We have created a [feedback survey](https://forms.gle/8yw88DMSQiErQTnS9) in order to get a better sense of how we can best support you and the community.
 Please take a moment to fill it out.
 We would appreciate responses before the end of November so that we can use the data to guide our efforts.